nod0n/calamares_wiki/Deployment-Practices.md

 # e2fsprogs 1.43 ext4 default features

 As of version 1.43 (including 1.43.1 and possibly later), e2fsprogs ships with different default `mke2fs` features for ext4 filesystems compared to 1.42.13 and earlier.
 These changes include the features `64bit` and `metadata_csum` being enabled in `/etc/mke2fs.conf`.
-This is not a problem on its own, however some bootloaders refuse to boot from a filesystem which was created with those flags enabled (see [this blog post by Rohan Garg](https://kshadeslayer.wordpress.com/2016/04/11/my-filesystem-has-too-many-bits/) for more information).
+This is not a problem on its own, however some bootloaders (including GRUB2) refuse to boot from a filesystem which was created with those flags enabled (see [this blog post by Rohan Garg](https://kshadeslayer.wordpress.com/2016/04/11/my-filesystem-has-too-many-bits/) for more information).

 To work around this issue, **please update your e2fsprogs 1.43 series package to ship a `mke2fs.conf` file without the features `64bit` and `metadata_csum`**, as it was in 1.42.13 and earlier.